susanzhang233/susanzhang233.github.io/_posts/2021-12-9-mollykill1.0.md

 ---

 ## Introduction
 This project is aimed to build a Graphic GAN model that would aid drug design processes.
+The project is also hosted on github in the following link: [https://github.com/susanzhang233/mollykill](https://github.com/susanzhang233/mollykill).
 For demonstration, the project is expected to learn graphical features of the molecules that are experimentally tested with inhibition effect for the specific protein SARS coronavirus 3C-like Protease (3CLPro) .
 Then, the model would develop a reasonable way to generate potential novel molecules inhibitors' graphically representations.
 After that, with a defeaturizer, the graphical representations would be converted into visualizable molecule formats.

 #### Intro to GAN
 ![Screen Shot 2021-06-08 at 7 40 49 PM](https://user-images.githubusercontent.com/67823308/121478869-0a7f7980-c9fc-11eb-99b0-b5ab283cd386.png)